tnaegele/rvm_valve/README.md

 Python driver for the [Advanced Microfluidics OEM AVM rotary valve](https://amf.ch/product/rvm-microfluidic-electric-rotary-valve/).
 This driver *might* also work with the [Elveflow microfluidic distribution valve (MUX)](https://www.elveflow.com/microfluidic-products/microfluidics-flow-control-systems/mux-distrib/) which internally uses the same hardware.

 ## Usage
 Just clone this repo and create a virtualenv which fulfils the requirements from requirements.txt.

+API documentation can be found at: https://tnaegele.github.io/rvm_valve

 Example code:
 ~~~python
 import rvm_valve